Alcibiades-Capital/valorem-website/site/_docs/options-litepaper.md

 There are already a number of on-chain options market making protocols.
-While most of these trade products which emulate traditional options structures, the reliance on price oracles and assumptions around option premiums via models such as Black-Scholes make them inflexible and subject to toxic orderflow.
+While most of these trade products which emulate traditional options structures, the reliance on price oracles and assumptions around option premia via models such as Black-Scholes make them inflexible and subject to toxic orderflow.
 Recently, protocols synthesizing options via single tick Uniswap V3 LPs have emerged, but they are restricted by the lack of Uniswap V3 deployment across